OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/administrator/purge-records.md

 ### End System Data Not Cleaned Before Purging

-* Before purging records from {{SITENAME}}, make sure the synced data is also deleted or archived in the target (end) system.
+* Before purging records from <code class="expression">space.vars.SITENAME</code>, make sure the synced data is also deleted or archived in the target (end) system.
-* If the end system still holds the data, {{SITENAME}} will lose reference to it after purge.
+* If the end system still holds the data, <code class="expression">space.vars.SITENAME</code> will lose reference to it after purge.
-* Upon reactivating the integration, {{SITENAME}} will treat the existing entities in the end system as new, resulting in:
+* Upon reactivating the integration, <code class="expression">space.vars.SITENAME</code> will treat the existing entities in the end system as new, resulting in:
   * Duplicate records
   * Orphaned entities
   * Data inconsistencies and potential sync conflicts